saumye-kaushik/Phone_MarketShare_Analysis/README.md

 Hypothesis 2 tested : Tested Company's market share increases with more service partnerships compared to other companies.

-Hypothesis 3 tested : Huawei with higher number of active countries had a steepest increase in market share compared to other companies which were active in less countries.
+Hypothesis 3 tested : Huawei with higher number of active countries had the steepest increase in market share compared to other companies which were active in less countries.